Inside the institute looking at early cancer

 Professor Rebecca Fitzgerald

-Researchers at the Institute will be focusing in particular on cancers that are hard to treat and as such have very poor outcomes, including lung, pancreas, oesophagus and liver cancers, and acute myeloid leukaemia.
+Researchers at the Institute are focusing in particular on cancers that are hard to treat and as such have very poor outcomes, including lung, pancreas, oesophagus and liver cancers, and acute myeloid leukaemia.
 Outcomes for these cancers have changed little over the past few years.

 The cancers that defy treatment